-Now that you've switched from Microsoft® Excel® to G Suite, learn how to use Google Sheets as your new spreadsheet program.
+Now that you've switched from Microsoft Excel to Google Workspace, learn how to use Google Sheets as your new spreadsheet program.

 What you need: